v-emilypr/azure-docs-sdk-java/docs-ref-services/preview/core-tracing-opentelemetry-readme.md

 ## Examples

-The following sections provides examples of using the azure-core-tracing-opentelemetry plugin with some of the Azure Java SDK libraries:
+The following sections provides examples of using the azure-core-tracing-opentelemetry plugin with a few Azure Java SDK libraries:

 ### Using the plugin package with HTTP client libraries